Bringing Peace, Love and Dairy to the World

 Georgi and his wife Gergana, have two children, Pavel - age 8 and Dohna - age 7.
 Pavel may be following in his Dad's footsteps - he came up with some very scientific questions at the Take your Kids to Work Day!
 Georgi likes to spend his spare time fishing and hiking, and enjoys photography and computer science.

-The Kefir Production Team takes great pride in making our nutritious and delicious probiotic kefir each week.
+The Cultured Products Production Team takes great pride in making our nutritious and delicious yogurt, kefir and sour cream each week.
 They know to give 100% all the time because our product will be consumed by everyone including our families!
 Our promise as a team is to always work together with respect, integrity, and commitment to excellence.

 L to R: Cecelia Avalos-Flores and Ann Caswell (Supervisor).